CLI Reference

 # Include query-history usage patterns

-ktx ingest warehouse --deep --query-history
+ktx ingest warehouse --query-history

 # Set the lookback window for BigQuery or Snowflake query history